LP!: Background

-On September 13, 2019, JPEGMafia released his third studio album All My Heroes Are Cornballs to widespread critical acclaim from music critics, and ventured on the JPEGMafia Type Tour to support the album.
-On February 20, 2020, he released "Bald!" as a single with an accompanying music video.
-On May 5, 2020, a remix version of the album was released with an accompanying music video featuring rapper Denzel Curry, who previously collaborated on "Vengeance" from the latter's 2018 studio album Ta13oo.
-Nineteen days later, JPEGMafia released "Cutie Pie!" with an accompanying music video.
+On September 13, 2019, JPEGMafia released his third studio album All My Heroes Are Cornballs, which was oriented towards pop and R&B melodies.
+The album received widespread critical acclaim from music critics, with JPEGMafia venturing on the JPEGMafia Type Tour to support the album.
+In addition, he collaborated with Danny Brown and Run the Jewels on "3 Tearz", Vegyn on "Nauseous/Devilish", and Tkay Maidza on "Awake".

+On February 20, 2020, JPEGMafia released "Bald!" as a single with an accompanying music video, where he drinks tequila from a bottle before seemingly passing out.
+The music video centers on lo-fi aesthetics with self-recorded videos of JPEGMafia compiled together.
+On May 5, 2020, a remix version of the song was released with an accompanying music video featuring rapper Denzel Curry, who previously collaborated with JPEGMafia on "Vengeance" from the former's 2018 studio album Ta13oo.
+On May 24, JPEGMafia released "Cutie Pie!" with an accompanying music video, which depicts him in the desert.

-After months of silence, JPEGMafia released the extended play EP! to streaming services with no prior announcement on December 10, 2020, with nine songs in its track list, including its three previous singles.
-In an interview with Zack Lowe, JPEGMafia discussed his plans for the following year, explaining that he carefully considers his actions in advance and had already begun working on new material.
+Following months of silence, JPEGMafia released the extended play EP! to streaming services with no prior announcement on December 10, 2020, containing nine songs in its track list including its three previous singles.
+In an interview with Zack Lowe, JPEGMafia discussed his plans for the following year, explaining that he carefully considered his actions in advance and had already begun working on new material.
 He noted that, although he had not released a project that year, he intended to be very active in 2021.
-On February 21, 2021, he released EP2!, with seven songs in its track list.
+On February 21, 2021, JPEGMafia released the seven-track EP2!, which received a positive reception from Clash for its raw structure.